arjeta-rushiti/data-science-portfolio/targets_liver_chembl/README.md

 Furthermore, KNIME provides a wide range of nodes and tools for cheminformatics, including tools for molecular descriptor calculation, ligand-based virtual screening, protein-ligand docking, and chemical structure visualization.
 Therefore, a whole standalone project could be designed and solved solely using KNIME nodes.
 However, this is beyond the scope of the present project, which is more general and intends to leverage the strengths of two platforms KNIME and PostgreSQL for drug discovery workflows.

-A third part of the poject could also be integrated, which would focus on the visualization of the results using KNIME or some other bussiness intelligence (BI) tool, such as Tableau.
+A third part of the project could also be integrated, which would focus on the visualization of the results using KNIME or some other bussiness intelligence (BI) tool, such as Tableau.
 For instance, one could use a bar chart to display the number of compounds tested against each target type associated with liver diseases.
 For the second question, one could use a box plot to show the distribution of activities for compounds targeting the top 5 most frequent targets associated with liver diseases, and then use color coding or small multiple charts to show how the distribution varies by target type.
 Filters can also be added to explore the data based on specific criteria such as target types and compound activities.